rodrigohervas/noteful-server/Readme.md

     3. DB_URL=[YOUR_CONNECTION_STRING_HERE]
 7. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "noteful-server",`

-Note. this server can be used woith the following client repo: https://github.com/rodrigohervas/noteful.git (`git clone https://github.com/rodrigohervas/noteful.git NEW-PROJECT-NAME`)
+Note.
+This server can be used with the following client repo: https://github.com/rodrigohervas/noteful.git (`git clone https://github.com/rodrigohervas/noteful.git NEW-PROJECT-NAME`)

 ## Scripts